Dr. Ian Wilson Director

 Ian's Humanities Commons page

-Diane joined the Ronning Centre in June of 2016 to provide administrative support to the Centre, working alongside the director to coordinate the events, projects, and research initiatives.
-She received a BA in English Language and Literature from Queen’s University in Kingston, Ontario, as well as a post-graduate Public Relations diploma from Loyalist College in Belleville, Ontario.
+Diane joined the Ronning Centre in June of 2016 to provide part-time administrative support.
+Since then, her role has developed into a full-time program coordinator/administrative assistant position.
+She works alongside the director to coordinate public events, projects, and research initiatives.
+She is responsible for marketing, communications, digital media, office administration and finance tracking at the Centre.
+Diane has a Bachelor of Arts degree in English Language and Literature from Queen’s University in Kingston, Ontario, as well as a post-graduate diploma in Public Relations and Communications from Loyalist College in Belleville, Ontario.
 Diane loves working with the public, and has been doing so since she was 16.
-Throughout high school and University, she happily worked as a cashier at Sobeys in her home-town, Picton, Ontario.
-She then moved on to gain experience working in sales, advertising, and administrative work.
-Diane has a passion for the performing arts.
-She spent many years in ballet, brass bands, and choirs in Ontario.
+She also has a passion for the performing arts, having spent many years in ballet, brass bands, and choirs.